VIDEO COURSE

 Set in the Depression-era Deep South, To Kill a Mockingbird is told through the eyes of Scout, a 6-year-old girl.
 Her sense of right and wrong is shaken when lawyer Atticus Finch — Scout’s father — fails to secure an acquittal for Tom Robinson, a Black man wrongfully accused of sexual assault and killed before he has a chance of an appeal.
 Bob Ewell, one of Robinson’s accusers, vows revenge on Atticus and ambushes Scout while she’s returning from school dressed as a ham (don’t worry, it makes sense in the book).

 Scout and her brother are saved by Boo Radley — a local recluse and the subject of a ghoulish local legend — who kills Ewell in the process.
 Scout suddenly sees Radley as a human being and realizes her previous prejudice toward him.
-She also backs up Heck Tate’s decision to report Bob Ewell’s death as an accident in order to spare the already-taunted Boo the publicity of a trial.
+She also backs up Heck Tate’s decision to report Bob Ewell’s death as an accident to spare the already-taunted Boo the publicity of a trial.

 These actions and realizations show Scout’s acquiring a more “adult” and complete moral perspective.
 This includes the recognition that life consists of experiences with both “good” and “evil,” and underlines the core message that people have the choice to live consciously without becoming cynical, or losing hope in human kindness.